RosettaMLBootCamp2025/AF2_Activity/README.md

   - Predictions take ~30-60 minutes on CPU
   - You may need to run fewer experiments or share results with classmates

-### Ask Your Instructor
-- How to submit jobs on your specific cluster
-- What resource requests to use (memory, time, CPUs/GPUs)
-- Whether to use `srun`, `sbatch`, or other methods
-- What modules to load before running ColabFold

 **Throughout this activity, when you see a command like:**
 ```bash